-Get Back review: Watch The Beatles making magic in their final days
+Get Back review: Watch the Beatles making magic in their final days

 Shopping

-I wonder what my mum and dad would've made of Peter Jackson's three-part documentary, which kicks off today on Disney Plus.
+I wonder what my mum and dad would've made of Peter Jackson's three-part documentary, now streaming on Disney Plus.

 More in www.cnet.com